(888) 552-6760 SCHEDULE AN APPOINTMENT

 About Me

-Dr. Malhotra earned her medical degree from Maulana Azad Medical College at the University of Delhi in India, and then a master’s from the Bloomberg School of Public Health at Johns Hopkins University.
-She was an internal medicine resident at Georgetown University/Washington Hospital Center and an oncology/hematology fellow at Mount Sinai Medical Center in New York.
-Her previous appointments were at Memorial Sloan Kettering Cancer Center, Mount Sinai, and Rutgers Cancer Institute of New Jersey, where she was leader of the Phase I/Investigational Therapeutics program.
+After earning her medical degree at Maulana Azad Medical College at the University of Delhi in India, Dr. Malhotra completed a master of public health degree at Johns Hopkins University’s Bloomberg School of Public Health in Baltimore.
+She then pursued a residency in internal medicine at Georgetown University/Washington Hospital Center in Washington, D.C., and a fellowship in oncology and hematology at Mount Sinai Medical Center in New York City.
+Her prior academic roles include positions at Mount Sinai, the Rutgers Cancer Institute of New Jersey, where she directed the Phase I/Investigational Therapeutics program, and Memorial Sloan Kettering Cancer Center.

 Patient ratings